instill-ai/pipeline-backend/.github/CONTRIBUTING.md

 make build-dev && make dev
 ```

-Now, you have the Go project set up in the container, in which you can compile
+Now, you have the Go project set up in the container where you can compile
 and run the binaries together with the integration test in each container shell.

 ##### Injecting component secrets